Main Campus Parking FAQs

-Yes, they accept all of these forms of payment and offer daily parking for one day ($2) and one week ($10).
+Yes, they accept all of these forms of payment (except of change: this option is only available at K100) and offer daily parking for one day ($2) and one week ($10).

 There is a pay station in the Public Safety Office (K100) which is set up specifically to accept cash payments for quarterly permits which must still be ordered online.
 Your pay station receipt must then be presented to a Public Safety Officer in K100 in order to complete the order process.
 Bellevue College is not responsible for lost or stolen receipts.